swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 we just write it to `out`, more on this later.

 Lets see this in action.
-Place your mouse into the grey area and trying pressing the up and down arrows as well as the enter key:
+Place your mouse into the grey area and trying pressing the up and down arrows:

 <div id="ex0" class="example">
    <pre id="ex0-ui" style="border: none;"></pre>
 </div>

-It seems we have a text based interface similar to the kind you might find in Rogue-like.
+It seems we have a text based interface similar to the kind you might find in a Rogue-like.
 In fact our rendering surface is a JavaScript array!

 ```